Work Days: Varies, Monday - Thursday

 - Excellent phone skills

-- Willingness to learn new media platforms
+- Willingness and ability to learn new media platforms

 - Good understanding of Union’s history and current events